Type 1 Diabetes

 How is type 1 diabetes treated?

-To accomplish these goals, people with type 1 diabetes need to use insulin.
+To accomplish these goals, people with type 1 diabetes need to use insulin because the body does not make any.
 There are different types of insulin based on how quickly and how long they work:

 Rapid- and short-acting insulins work to cover rises in blood sugar after meals.
 Intermediate- and long-acting insulins have a more gradual action to provide a basal level of insulin throughout the day.